 If $k^{2}<1-t_{\textrm{AM}}$, then $D_{+}(k)>0$ and $w_{-}^{2}-4>0$.
 For the left cases, the condition $D_{\pm}(k)=0$ gives two critical $Q$ curves:

-which are shown in Fig. \ref{fig: Fig-3}(a)-(b).
-These two critical $Q$ values separate the $(k,Q)$-parameter space into different regions according to the sign of $w_{\pm}^{2}-4$.
-In Fig. \ref{fig: Fig-3}(a) (Fig. \ref{fig: Fig-3}(b)), the region marked by ``+'' sign means $w_{+}^{2}-4>0$ ($w_{-}^{2}-4>0$), while $w_{+}^{2}-4<0$ ($w_{-}^{2}-4<0$) in the region marked by ``-'' sign.
+which are shown in Fig. \ref{fig: Fig-5}(a)-(b).
+These two critical $Q$ values separate the $(k,Q)$ domain into different regions according to the sign of $w_{\pm}^{2}-4$.
+In Fig. \ref{fig: Fig-5}(a) (Fig. \ref{fig: Fig-5}(b)), the region marked by "+'' sign means $w_{+}^{2}-4>0$ ($w_{-}^{2}-4>0$), while $w_{+}^{2}-4<0$ ($w_{-}^{2}-4<0$) in the region marked by "-'' sign.

-At given $(k,Q)$, there are three different possibilities according to sign of $w_{\pm}^{2}-4$: (a) both are positive, so poles $z_{1}$ and $z_{3}$ are inside the unit circle while $z_{2}$ and $z_{4}$ outside the unit circle as shown in Fig. \ref{fig: Fig-3}(c); (b) $w_{+}^{2}-4$ is negative while $w_{-}^{2}-4$ is positive, so poles $z_{1}$ and $z_{2}$ are on the unit circle, while $z_{3}$ inside and $z_{4}$ outside the unit circle, as shown in Fig. \ref{fig: Fig-3}(d); and (c) both are negative, so all four poles are on the unit circle, as shown in Fig. \ref{fig: Fig-3}(e).
+At given $(k,Q)$, there are three different possibilities according to sign of $w_{\pm}^{2}-4$: (a) both are positive, so poles $z_{1}$ and $z_{3}$ are inside the unit circle while $z_{2}$ and $z_{4}$ outside the unit circle as shown in Fig. \ref{fig: Fig-5}(c); (b) $w_{+}^{2}-4$ is negative while $w_{-}^{2}-4$ is positive, so poles $z_{1}$ and $z_{2}$ are on the unit circle, while $z_{3}$ inside and $z_{4}$ outside the unit circle, as shown in Fig. \ref{fig: Fig-5}(d); and (c) both are negative, so all four poles are on the unit circle, as shown in Fig. \ref{fig: Fig-5}(e).
 Accordingly, the integration $I_{4}(k)\equiv\oint_{|z|=1}f_{4}(z)dz$ leads to three possibilities and in the following, we will use $I_{4}^{(i)}(k)$ ($i=1,2,3$) to represent these different situations.